Encoding many-valued logic in $\lambda$-calculus: Encoding many-valued logic in -calculus

 \subsection{Encoding Boolean logic in $\lambda$-calculus}

-In ``the History of Lisp''~\cite{McCarthy1978} John McCarthy mentions his ``invention of the true conditional expression [$\ITE{M}{N_1}{N_2}$] which evaluates only one of $N_1$ and $N_2$ according to whether $M$ is true or false'' in the period 1957-8.
-He considers ``the conditional expression interpretation of Boolean connectives'' one of the characterising ideas of LISP.
-His idea was that the if-then-else construct (when applied to Boolean expressions only) in combination with the truth values $\True$ and $\False$ can be used as a basis for propositional logic~\cite{McCarthy1963} with the following natural definitions:
+In ``the History of Lisp''~\cite{McCarthy1978} John McCarthy mentions his ``invention of the true conditional expression which evaluates only one of $N_1$ and $N_2$ according to whether $M$ is true or false'' and also his ``desire for a programming language that would allow its use'' in the period 1957-8.
+He also recalls ``the conditional expression interpretation of Boolean connectives'' as one of the characterising ideas of LISP.
+By this he means concretely the if-then-else construct (when applied to Boolean expressions only) which in combination with the truth values $\True$ and $\False$ can be used as a basis for propositional logic~\cite{McCarthy1960} with the following natural definitions:

 Barendregt's book~\cite{Barendregt1984} records two elegant encodings of the Booleans and the if-then-else construct.
 One encodes into the classical $\lambda$-calculus and the other into the more restricted $\lambda\Iterm$-calculus preferred by Church~\cite{Church1932,Church1941}.
 The latter we will discuss in Section~\ref{lambdaI}.
-The former is the simplest:

-It is easy to see that if-then-else behaves as intended in this encoding.
-In case $B$ in $\ITE{B}{M}{N}$ can reduce to $\True$ or $\False$ we get respectively:
+The former is the simplest: It is easy to see that if-then-else behaves as intended in this encoding.
+When $B$ reduces to $\True$ and $\False$, we have respectively:

 With help of~(\ref{ITErules}) it is straightforward to verify that the standard truth tables of Figure~\ref{bool} for Boolean valued propositional logic hold in $\lambda$-calculus.

 Boolean logic commonly deals with finite propositions.
 The set of finite propositions can be defined formally with an inductive syntax, where $p$ ranges over some possibly infinite set of propositional variables: